dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/listview-overview.md

  [!code-vb[ListViewCode#GridViewColumnProperties](~/samples/snippets/visualbasic/VS_Snippets_Wpf/ListViewCode/visualbasic/window1.xaml.vb#gridviewcolumnproperties)]
  [!code-xaml[ListViewCode#GridViewColumnProperties](~/samples/snippets/csharp/VS_Snippets_Wpf/ListViewCode/CSharp/Window1.xaml#gridviewcolumnproperties)]

  You can also specify a <xref:System.Windows.Data.Binding> as part of a <xref:System.Windows.DataTemplate> definition that you use to style the cells in a column.
 In the following example, the <xref:System.Windows.DataTemplate> identified with a <xref:System.Windows.ResourceKey> sets the <xref:System.Windows.Data.Binding> for a <xref:System.Windows.Controls.GridViewColumn>.
-Note that this example does not define the <xref:System.Windows.Controls.GridViewColumn.DisplayMemberBinding%2A> because doing so overrides the binding specified by <xref:System.Windows.DataTemplate>.
+Note that this example doesn't define the <xref:System.Windows.Controls.GridViewColumn.DisplayMemberBinding%2A> because doing so takes precedence over <xref:System.Windows.Controls.GridViewColumn.CellTemplate%2A>.

  [!code-xaml[ListViewTemplate#GridViewCellTemplate](~/samples/snippets/csharp/VS_Snippets_Wpf/ListViewTemplate/CS/window1.xaml#gridviewcelltemplate)]